Ziad Abu Ein

 Ziad Abu Ein, also spelled Ziad Abu Ain, (زياد أبو عين; 22 November 1959 – 10 December 2014) was a Palestinian politician.
-He was a member of the Fatah political party, the Palestinian Liberation Organization, and a senior minister in the Palestinian Authority.
+He was a member of the Fatah political party, the Palestine Liberation Organization, and a senior minister in the Palestinian Authority.

 He spent years in prison in Israel after being convicted of multiple murders and being sentenced to life imprisonment, but was released in a prisoner exchange deal.
 He died following an altercation with Israeli soldiers during a Palestinian protest in Turmus Ayya.
 The circumstances leading to his death are disputed.

 Political life

 Abu Ein was a member of Fatah and a senior Palestinian official.
 Before the outbreak of the first intifada, Abu Ein appeared regularly on Israeli television talk shows to discuss politics and was involved in direct talks with Israeli officials on a project that would result in a strategic solution with Israel in the absence of a Palestinian state.

 From 2003 to 2012, he served as deputy Minister for Prisoners' Affairs in the Palestinian Authority.
 In September 2014, he became head of the PLO's Commission Against the Separation Wall and Settlements, responsible for monitoring Israeli activities concerning the separation barrier and construction in settlements in the West Bank and peaceful "popular resistance" activities of Palestinians against the security barrier and settlements as well.

 As of September 2014, he was also Minister of Wall and Settlement Affairs without portfolio in the Palestinian Unity Government of June 2014, involved in coordinating and planning non-violent activities on confiscated land or land designated to be expropriated by the Israeli government.